addr2data/aws-certification-prep/exercises/ex-011_GettingStartedAutoScaling.rst

         "TargetHealthDescriptions": []
     }

-Notice that the Target Grouo is empty.
+Notice that the Target Group is empty.
 Instances will be added to the Target Group by Auto Scale.

 Check Listener status
 ---------------------